denis-stepanov/esp8266-yeelight-switch/README.md

 ## Usage
 1. Review the configuration settings in [MySystem.h](https://github.com/denis-stepanov/esp8266-yeelight-switch/blob/master/MySystem.h); compile and flash your ESP8266;
-2. Boot, long press the button until the LED lights up, connect your computer to the Wi-Fi network `ybutton1`, password `42ybutto`, go to captive portal as offered (or try any site), enter and save your Wi-Fi network credentials;
+2. Boot, long press the button until the LED lights up, connect your computer to the Wi-Fi network `ybutton1`, password `42ybutto`, go to the captive portal as offered (or try any site), enter and save your Wi-Fi network credentials;
 3. Reconnect back to your Wi-Fi network, go to http://ybutton1.local, run the Yeelight scan (`config`) and link the switch to the bulbs found;
 4. Use the push button to control your bulbs manually;
 5. Access to http://ybutton1.local/?flip to toggle the bulbs from a script. `/?on`, `/?off` work similarly.

 In the settings you will need to provide your time zone and geographical coordinates.
-This is needed to support pre-programmed actions (like turning the light on at sunset).
-List of supported time zones is available in the ESP8266 Core [TZ.h](https://github.com/esp8266/Arduino/blob/master/cores/esp8266/TZ.h).
+This is needed to support pre-programmed actions (like turning the light on at sunset or at a given hour).
+List of supported time zones is available in the ESP8266 Core's [TZ.h](https://github.com/esp8266/Arduino/blob/master/cores/esp8266/TZ.h).
 The location does not have to be precise; a few kilometer precision (one decimal digit after a comma) is good enough.
 The coordinates are processed locally and are not being sent to any network resource.
 If you do not know your coordinates, go to [Google Maps](https://maps.google.com), right click on a location and copy a pair of numbers `latitude, longitude`.

 If you change the hostname, the password of the bootstrap Wi-Fi network will change too; you can find how it is defined in [System::getNetworkConfigPassword()](https://github.com/denis-stepanov/esp8266-yeelight-switch/blob/master/src/System.cpp).

-Default configuration assumes that the button is connected to `GPIO0` (`GPIO4` aka `D2` for Witty Cloud) and is "pulled up" (i.e., the button's second contact is connected to GND).
-Boards supported out of the box are Witty Cloud, NodeMCU and bare ESP-01S with a wired external button.
-If your button is connected to a different GPIO, define `BUTTON_BUILTIN` macro accordingly.
+N.B.: Android does not support mDNS (`*.local` addresses), so from Android Chrome you would need to use an IP-address of the controller instead of `ybutton1.local`.
+The easiest way to find out the IP-address is to read the boot log using Arduino Serial Monitor.

 LED response to the button:
 * 1 blink — bulb flip OK;
 * 1 + 2 blinks — one of the bulbs did not respond;
 * 2 blinks — button not linked to a bulb;
 * 1 long blink — Wi-Fi disconnected.

 The LED is constantly lit during Wi-Fi reconfiguration process.